gabrielcoffee/rent-frontend/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the ISC License.

-## Support
+## Author

-For support, please open an issue in the GitHub repository or contact the development team.

----

-Built using React Native and Expo
+Gabriel Fernandes Pereira